Bacterial and Viral Rashes

-Rubella is a much milder disease in children also caused by a virus (Rubivirus).
+Rubella is a much milder disease in children that's also caused by a virus (Rubivirus).
 Symptoms may begin 14-21 days after exposure to the virus.
-If contracted during gestation, rubella is a much more serious disease, causing deafness, heart abnormalities, eye problems, retardation, and other conditions.
+If contracted in the womb, rubella is a much more serious disease, causing deafness, heart abnormalities, eye problems, retardation, and other conditions in the newborn.

 - Symptoms in children

 - Rubella begins with a pink/red rash on the face then spreads to the rest of the body and gets better in about 4 days.